human & animal resource center

 We were the first organization in the East Bay to start offering pet loss emotional support.
 Since 2004, we have provided comfort to thousands of pet parents who were searching for ways to cope with the loss of a beloved family pet.

 Sessions begin with a half-hour discussion about a featured stage of grief, followed by an hour for sharing personal grief experiences.
 Participants may attend the talk, the support group, or both.
-Please call Jill Goodfriend, RN, LCSW at (510) 393-1359 or Sylvia Wenninger, LMFT, RYT at (415) 341-4905.
+For more information, please call Jill Goodfriend, RN, LCSW at (510) 393-1359.

 rehome your pet

 If you need help finding a new home for your pet, please consider Rehome.
 You can easily create an online profile for your pet and screen potential adopters.
 Best of all, your pet stays home with you rather in shelters until a new adopter is found!